-How to Forecast in Excel Based on Historical Data (4 Suitable Methods)
+How to Forecast in Excel Based on Historical Data (4 Methods)

 What Is Forecasting?

-Formally, Forecasting is an approach that uses historical data as inputs to generate educated predictions about future trends.
-Forecasting is often used by businesses to decide how to allocate their resources or plan for anticipated expenses in the future.
+Forecasting is an essential approach that leverages historical data to make educated predictions about future trends.
+Businesses often use forecasting to allocate resources effectively or plan for anticipated expenses.

 Forecast Based on Historical Data

-In this article, we have taken the price data of Crude Oil (Petroleum) from the World Bank’s website, for the last 10 years (April 2012 to March 2022).
-The following picture shows the list partially.
+In this article, we have collected price data for Crude Oil (Petroleum) from the World Bank’s website covering the last 10 years (from April 2012 to March 2022).
+The partial list is depicted in the following image:

 Crude Oil Price for the Last 10 Years

-• Now, go to the Data tab.
-Then click on the Forecast Sheet button from the Forecast group.
+• Click on the Forecast Sheet button within the Forecast group.

 Use ‘Forecast Sheet’ Button in Excel to Forecast Based on Historical Data

-The Create Forecast Worksheet window will open up.
+• The Create Forecast Worksheet window will appear.

-• You can also choose the end date of the forecast.
+• Optionally, specify the end date for the forecast.

 Create Forecast Worksheet